-No dealer, broker, salesman or other person has been authorized by the Transportation Board to give any information or to make any representations other than those contained in this Official Statement, and, if given or made, such other information or representations must not be relied upon as having been authorized by the Transportation Board.
-This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the Bonds by any person in any jurisdiction in which it is unlawful for such person to make an offer, solicitation or sale.
-This Official Statement is not to be construed as a contract or agreement between the Transportation Board and the purchasers or owners of any of the Bonds.
+No dealer, broker, salesman or other person has been authorized by the Authority or the Commonwealth to give any information or to make any representations with respect to the 2024 Bonds other than those contained in this Official Statement and, if given or made, such other information or representations must not be relied upon as having been authorized by any of the foregoing.
+This Official Statement does not constitute an offer to sell or the solicitation of any offer to buy, nor shall there be any sale of the 2024 Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
+This Official Statement is not to be construed as a contract or agreement between the Authority and the purchasers or owners of any of the 2024 Bonds.